seansylee/waves-interference-animation/README.md

 # Waves Simulator

 This wave simulator built on React depicts an animation of a single source in simple harmonic motion.
+The current working version can be viewed [here](https://elegant-hoover-109acc.netlify.com/)

 ## Getting Started